bieneSchwarze/BARTforNonresponse/README.md

 This GitHub project contains the source code for data preparation and analysis (with BART), as well as for plotting the results.
 1.	loadData.R (Editing and preparing data using the NEPS SUF files.)
-2.	modelIndF.R (BART model for passing over to permanent drop out, in our case this means leaving the NEPS school context.)
+2.	modelPermanentDropout_BART.R (BART model for passing over to permanent drop out, in our case this means leaving the NEPS school context.)
-3.	modelParticipation.R (BART model for temporary dropout in the school context.)
+3.	modelTempDropout_BART.R (BART model for temporary dropout in the school context.)
-4.	combineResults.R (Predicting participation probabilities in the distinct survey waves for new samples)
+4.	combineResults_getJointProbabilities.R (Predicting participation probabilities in the distinct survey waves for new samples)
+A1. modelPermanentDropout_BART_crossValidation (cross validation for BART model for permanent dropout) A2. modelPermanentDropout_BART_validationLeaveOneWaveOut (validation 'leave last wave out' for BART model for permanent dropout)
+A3. modelPermanentDropout_logitLasso (logistic regression with LASSO for permanent dropout, for model comparision) A4. modelPermanentDropout_logitLasso_crossValidation (cross validation for LASSO logistic regression model for permanent dropout)
+A5. modelPermanentDropout_logitLasso_validationLeaveOneWaveOut (validation 'leave last wave out' for LASSO logistic regression model for permanent dropout)
+B1. modelPermanentDropout_BART_crossValidation (cross validation for BART model for temporary dropout) B2. modelPermanentDropout_BART_validationLeaveOneWaveOut (validation 'leave last wave out' for BART model for temporary dropout)
+B3. modelPermanentDropout_logitLasso (logistic regression with LASSO for temporary dropout, for model comparision) B4. modelPermanentDropout_logitLasso_crossValidation (cross validation for LASSO logistic regression model for temporary dropout)
+B5. modelPermanentDropout_logitLasso_validationLeaveOneWaveOut (validation 'leave last wave out' for LASSO logistic regression model for temporary dropout)